Doctoral Degree Requirements

 Master of Arts Degree Requirements

 The Graduate Program in Economics is primarily designed for doctoral candidates, but a Master of Arts in Economics can be awarded along the way.
-Course requirements for the Master's are the same as for the Ph.D..
+Course requirements for the M.A. are the same as for the Ph.D. with the exception that the 12 credits in two fields required for the Ph.D. may, instead, be taken in graduate electives.
 The Comprehensive Examinations, Dissertation Prospectus, and Doctoral Dissertation are not required.
 The candidate may elect to submit a Master's Thesis.

 4+1 MA Degree Requirements